Eventual-Inc/Daft/docs/source/user_guide/basic_concepts/introduction.rst

 ..
 NOTE::

-    See the user guide: :doc:`user_guides/partitioning` for more details on working efficiently with partitions!
+    The poweruser guide goes into more detail on working efficiently with partitions: :doc:`../poweruser/partitioning`

 Daft provides different ``Runners`` that your DataFrame can use for execution.
 Different Runners can use different backends for running your DataFrame computations - for example, the default multithreaded Python runner will process your partitions of data using multithreading but the Ray runner can run computations on your partitions on a `Ray <https://www.ray.io/>`_ cluster instead.

 ..
 NOTE::

-    See the user guide: :doc:`user_guides/scaling-up` for more details on utilizing different Daft runners!
+    The poweruser guide goes into more detail on utilizing different Daft runners: :doc:`../poweruser/scaling-up`

 Lazy
 ^^^^